marlonrichert/zsh-hist/README.md

 Afterwards, the old, faulty command will be gone from your history and only the new, corrected one remains.

+Additionally, if you make a typo and end up on the secondary prompt, you can now press
+<kbd>undo</kbd> to return to the primary prompt.

 ## Push & Get lines to/from history
 When you press <kbd>push-line</kbd>, <kbd>push-input</kbd> or <kbd>push-line-or-edit</kbd>, your
 line is now written to history (without being executed) instead of to the buffer stack.